 A parent has a legal duty to help support his/her children.
-A step-parent also has a legal duty to help support his/her stepchildren until
+A step-parent has a legal duty to help support his/her stepchildren until

-the parents' income
+the parents' income AND

 If you can afford a lawyer, you should meet with one who specializes in family law before you file anything in court.
-Even if you cannot afford to hire a lawyer to file your case, talk at least once with a lawyer for advice.
+Even if you cannot afford to hire a lawyer to file your case, talk at least once with one for advice.
 If you are very low income, call CLEAR at 1-888-201-1014.

 Generally, you may file a motion for adjustment or petition for support modification in Washington if:

-Your current Order of Child Support is from Washington, and
+Your current Order of Child Support is from Washington AND

-You, the other parent, OR the child still lives in Washington.
+You, the other parent, OR the child still lives in Washington

-file a response or
+file a response

-- sign agreed orders or
+sign agreed orders

-In Washington, a court order is called an "Order of Child Support."
-An administrative order is called a "Notice and Finding of Financial Responsibility," a "Notice and Finding of Parental Responsibility," or an "Initial Decision and Order".
+In Washington, a court order is called an "Order of Child Support".
+An administrative order is called a "Notice and Finding of Financial Responsibility", a "Notice and Finding of Parental Responsibility" or an "Initial Decision and Order".

 Look to see whether you have a court or administrative order.
+Look at the papers you received.
+You have a Washington superior court case if the papers say "Superior Court of the State of Washington, County of _______" at the top.
 You have an administrative case if your papers say "State of Washington Department of Social and Health Services Division of Child Support" or "State of Washington Office of Administrative Hearings" at the top.

 If you have an administrative case, and you are low-income, contact CLEAR (1-888-201-1014).
 Ask for the packet called How to Ask DCS to Review Your Child Support Order for Modification.
 Or get it from www.washingtonlawhelp.org.